We all have one: a favorite detective.

 In the article, Ramirez writes: “The Crime Story is an arch-plot (Hero’s Journey) or mini-plot (multiple characters) external genre.
 It begins with a crime, builds with an investigation or completion of the crime, and pays off with the identification of the perpetrators or their escape from identification.
 It is resolved with the perpetrator/s being brought to justice or getting away with the crime.”

-After romance novels, mystery novels are the top story.
-People come to readers because they want to be intrigued.
+After romance novels, mystery novels are the top story in the publishing world.
+People read mysteries because they want to be intrigued.
 They want to see the murder caught and brought to justice.
 (Please note: I am only going to discuss the Murder Mystery Genre and the subgenres.
 The Crime Genre also concerns the subgenre of organized crime.
-You read more about it Ramirez’s article here).
-Let’s dive into the Global Value of the Crime Genre and the Core Need.
+You can read more about it Ramirez’s article here).
+Let’s dive into the Global Crime Genre’s Global Value and the Core Need.

 The Crime Genre’s Core Need

-Shawn Coyne often talks about the Story Grid: Gas Gauge of Needs, inspired by a theory created by psychologist Abraham Maslow.
+Shawn Coyne often talks about the Story Grid: Gas Gauge of Needs.
+This was inspired by a theory created by psychologist Abraham Maslow.
 Maslow created the idea to specifically look at the drivers that force people to act a certain way.

 In “Discover Your Story’s Core,” Story Grid editors Anne Hawley and Leslie Watts write the “Core Value is the essential yardstick of your story.
 That famous red and blue graph on the cover of The Story Grid literally has Core Value as its Y-axis.
 It’s the metric of how high is high and how low is low.”

 In the crime genre, the core need is safety.
-This core need arrives at the moment of the inciting crime in your story is discovered.
-For example, a dead woman’s body is found in a field, or a kidnapper’s note is found on your child’s empty bed.
-In master detective stories, the world order has been upset, and security has been threatened.
+This core need arrives when the moment of the inciting crime in your story is discovered.
+For example, it would be the of a dead woman’s body or kidnapper’s note.
+In master detective stories, the world’s order has been upset, and security has been threatened.
 Someone has been murdered.
 The master detective wants to find out why.
 His or her job is to find out who did it and bring that person to justice.

-Your character’s world’s safety has been thrown into the world of chaos, and it is up to your detective to figure out the puzzle.
+Your character’s safety has been thrown into a world of chaos, and it is up to your detective to figure out the puzzle.
 The core value (the Y-axis) will go along the lines of Justice, Unfairness, Injustice, and Tyranny.

-The Core Event of your story is when the exposure of the criminal.
+The Core Event of your story is when the detective expose’s of the criminal.
 Every event in your story leads up to this moment.